| | |

 • Leave the Eggs: You can make this sourdough breakfast sandwich without eggs if desired.

-Kitchen Tools I Used for this Recipe
+Helpful Kitchen Tools for this Recipe

 How to Make a Sourdough Breakfast Sandwich

-Preheat oven to 425 degrees and line a baking sheet pan with parchment paper
+Preheat oven to 425 degrees and line a baking sheet pan with parchment paper.

 mixing dry flour mix for sourdough breakfast sandwiches